Eagle County: Where Youth Thrive!

 Favorable Youth attitudes towards Substance use

-The identified protective factors are:
+The identified protective factors in Eagle County are:

 Opportunities and Rewards for Prosocial Involvement